alvarowolfx/personal-site/content/articles/2023/overengineering-my-gaming-journey-intro/index.md

 As I already mentioned, I'm not a hardcore gamer, but I like to keep track of games that I'm playing, especially to make sure that I'm finishing some of them instead of just jumping from game to game.
 I've tried different apps for that, but it never felt right with the way that I want to keep track of that.

 As I was watching some of my favorite Youtubers about retrogaming in Brazil - [Cogumelando](https://www.youtube.com/@Cogumelando), I found out that he keeps track of the games that he is playing by simply using a Google spreadsheet.
 There is beauty in simplicity for sure, I just loved the idea and decided to do something similar.
-[Here is his Google Sheets for reference](https://docs.google.com/spreadsheets/d/1IiJLYBNuEt2q_Vg3h8uon0cvgEqABh9G1Y31n6an4TY/edit#gid=0).
+[Here you can check his Google Sheets for reference](https://docs.google.com/spreadsheets/d/1IiJLYBNuEt2q_Vg3h8uon0cvgEqABh9G1Y31n6an4TY/edit#gid=0).

 As a developer myself, I tried to keep the balance of being able to build something a little bit fancier, but also I didn't want to spend a whole lot of time coding that (which you all gonna see that I ended up coding a lot for this gaming recap).

 Instead.
 I decided to use [Airtable](https://airtable.com) which is a NoCode tool where you can model your tables/models and manage the data like a spreadsheet.
 You can also build some UIs with it, but I just use the spreadsheet interface.
 The big advantage compared with a simple Google Spreadsheet is that you can have data relationships and reference them on different tables in a much nicer and easier compared to a simple spreadsheet.
-I can also add/remove fields really easy, like recently I added the concept of "Game Serie" that you can see later.
+I can also add/remove fields easily, like recently I added the concept of "Game Serie" which you can see later.

 {{< gallery match="images/airtable-gaming-journal.png" rowHeight="400" thumbnailResizeOptions="600x600 q90 Lanczos" previewType="blur" embedPreview=true >}}